 Business travel employees need to be informed, engaged and ready, as the business travel eco-system is now perfectly aligned to rapidly innovate and adopt the latest technologies.
-The new era of travel management will embrace AR, CC, IoT, AI, MR and all the exciting technology already available (see: Digital Skills to Futureproof your Career).
+The new era of travel management will embrace AR, CC, IoT, AI, MR and all the exciting technology already available (see: Next Gen Digital Skills)

 Travel Management 4.0

 Business travel companies that adapt to this new economy will take the lead.
 Technology will play a critical role in humanising the way travel companies interact with their customers.
 Those companies that adapt will not only survive, but they will lead in creating customer lifetime value.
 Combining the best capabilities of humans and machines will deepen their trust and relationships with their customers.

 According to Alice Pinto, Business Travel Consultant at Blue Cube Travel: